-The Human Resources Manager will assist Applicants with accommodation requests.
+The HR Manager and/or HR Operations Manager will assist Applicants with accommodation requests.

-Recommendations to deny reasonable accommodation requests shall be forwarded to the Executive Director for review and final determination.
+Recommendations to deny RA(s) requests shall be forwarded to the Executive Director for review and final determination.

 Applicants will be notified in writing if their accommodation requests are denied.
-This notification will include the right of applicants to register complaints with the Human Rights Commission and/or Federal Equal Employment Opportunity Commission.
+This notification will include the right of Applicants to register complaints with the Federal Equal Employment Opportunity Commission and/or Washington Human Rights Commission.

-- 2. Employees - a.
+2. Employees

+a.
 Notification

-Timely notification to employees of their right to request reasonable accommodation will occur as follows:
+Timely notification to employees of their right to request RA(s) will occur as follows:

 - i.
-New Employees: The Human Resources Manager will inform newly hired employees during New Employee Orientation of the WSCJTC's reasonable accommodation policy and of their right and responsibility to request accommodation. - ii.
-Current Employees: The Human Resources Manager or designee will inform current employees identified as disabled, or who become disabled, of the reasonable accommodation policy and their right to request accommodation, at the time the adoption of this policy or at the time the identification is made known to management. - b.
+New Employees: HR will inform newly hired employees during New Employee Orientation (NEO) of the WSCJTC's RA policy and of their right and responsibility to request accommodation. - ii.
+Current Employees: The HR Manager or designee will inform current employees identified as disabled, or who become disabled, of the RA policy and their right to request accommodation, upon adoption and revision of this policy, or at the time the identification is made known to management.

+b.
 Requests

-Employees have the responsibility to provide timely notification of the need for reasonable accommodation(s) to perform the essential job functions as follows:
+Employees have the responsibility to provide timely notification of the need for RA(s) to perform the essential job functions as follows:

 - i.
-New Employees, who have not previously notified the WSCJTC of the need for reasonable accommodation, shall do so at the time of New Employee Orientation. - ii.
-Current Employees, it is preferable that requests are made in writing using the Request for Accommodation form.
-However, verbal requests may be made to the Human Resources Manager who will confirm verbal requests with the requesting individuals in writing. - iii.
-Supervisors, receiving verbal notice of a need of accommodation should direct staff to make requests through the Human Resources Office.
-The supervisor shall promptly notify the Human Resources Manager in writing when verbal accommodation requests are received.
+New employees, who have not previously notified the agency of the need for RA(s), shall schedule a meeting with the HR Manager during New Employee Orientation. - ii.
+Requests made by current employees should be in writing using the RA Request Form.
+Verbal requests may be made to the HR Manager who will confirm with the requesting individuals in writing. - iii.
+Supervisors receiving verbal notice for a need of accommodation should direct staff to make requests through the HR Manager.
+The supervisor shall promptly notify the HR Manager in writing when verbal accommodation requests are received.

-If supervisors/managers become aware of qualifying disabilities and physical limitations, and/or there is reason to believe that known disabilities may impact employees' ability to perform the essential functions of their position they should notify the Human Resources Manager, in writing, of the potential need to accommodate.
+If supervisors/managers become aware of qualifying disabilities and physical limitations, and/or there is reason to believe that known disabilities may impact employees' ability to perform the Essential Functions of their position they should notify the HR Manager, in writing, of the potential need to accommodate.